nrquill/cli-hpc/README.md

 #### Description:

-  This python program is made for a quick output of human proportions.
-With the ratios derived from [an online HPC](https://hpc.anatomy4sculptors.com/)
+  This python program is made for a quick output of human proportions, with the ratios derived from [an online HPC](https://hpc.anatomy4sculptors.com/)

 ```
 	Args: